Monty Cooper

 Public Service, Education, and Recognition

-Monty received a B.A. in American Studies from Georgetown University, where he served as a writing center tutor at the university's Writing Center.
-While attending the College of William and Mary Law School, he was a notes editor for the William and Mary Law Review, a member of the William and Mary Bill of Rights Journal, and a Benjamin Rush Scholar.
+Monty earned a BA in American Studies from Georgetown University, where he tutored at the university's Writing Center.
+At the College of William and Mary Law School, he served as a notes editor for the William and Mary Law Review, was a member of the William and Mary Bill of Rights Journal, and was named a Benjamin Rush Scholar.
+He also holds a Master of Public Policy from the College of William and Mary.

-He is a member of the bars of Maryland, District of Columbia, and South Carolina.
+He is admitted to the bars of Maryland, the District of Columbia, and South Carolina.

 Career & Education